This is the multi-page printable view of this section. Click here to print.

 • Target IP: IP of the VM server to be deployed

-2. Click the Deployment Target > VM Server Group menu on the left.
-Move to the VM Server Group page.
+2. Click the Deployment Target > VM Server Group menu in the left menu.
+You will be taken to the VM Server Group page.

 3. On the VM Server Group page, click the Firewall Application Guide link.
 The Firewall Application Guide popup window opens.